AntonOresten/VectorizedKmers.jl/docs/src/kmer_count_matrix.md

 # Matrices of k-mer counts

-How can we efficiently store multiple k-mer counts of sequences?
+How can we efficiently store multiple k-mer count vectors of sequences?
 We *could* use a regular vector: `Base.Vector{<:KmerCountVector}`, but remember that `KmerCountVector` can wrap any `AbstractVector`, including rows/columns of matrices, which means that we can store the k-mer counts of multiple sequences next to each other in a matrix (all $k$-mer counts will have a size of $S^k$).
-This is exactly what the `AbstractKmerCountMatrix` type is for.
+This can be done using the `AbstractKmerCountMatrix` type.
 It has two subtypes: `KmerCountColumns` and `KmerCountRows`, which wrap `AbstractMatrix` types, and store the k-mer counts as columns or rows of the matrix, respectively.

 Let's create an instance of `KmerCountColumns`, and configure it for storing the 1-mer counts of three DNA sequences.
 The alphabet size for DNA is 4, so each KmerCountVector will have a size of $S^k=4^1=4$.
 We'll initialize it with a matrix of zeros: